 These unaudited condensed interim financial statements ("interim financial statements") have been prepared following the same accounting policies and methods of computation as the audited financial statements for the period from incorporation on December 19, 2017 to December 31, 2018 and year ended December 31, 2019 ("audited annual financial statements"), except as outlined below.
-They have been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting" as issued by the International Accounting Standards Board ("IASB").
+They have been prepared in accordance with International Accounting Standards ("IASB").
 Accordingly, certain financial information and disclosure normally included in audited annual financial statements prepared in accordance with International Reporting Standards ("IFRS") have been omitted or condensed.
 The disclosure provided herein is incremental to the disclosure included in the audited annual financial statements.
-The interim financial statements should be read in conjunction with the Corporation's audited annual financial statements for the period from incorporation on December 19, 2017 to December 31, 2018 and year ended December 31, 2019.
+The interim financial statements should be read in conjunction with the Corporation's audited annual financial statements for the period from incorporation on December 31, 2019.